Angel00Michel/Bikesharing/README.md

 ...
 What is the average cost each trip taken?
 ...
 Why do people care for the service I offer, how do I compare to my competitors?

+# (SKILL DRILL 15.3.5) is the same as "Bike Repairs", just converted to show chronological order; with how many times each bike is used. #